 The dose of the fish oil supplements ranges from 2400 mg to 5400 mg depending on the severity of the disorder.

 5. N-Acetyl Cysteine

 N-Acetyl cysteine is an antioxidant as well as an amino acid.
-One of the medicinal uses of N acetyl cysteine is treat diabetes induced peripheral neuropathy.
-Acetyl cysteine is found in food rich in protein.
-The recommended dose of N acetyl cysteine is 1200 mg that can be taken in two divided doses.
+One of the medicinal uses of N acetylcysteine is to treat diabetes-induced peripheral neuropathy.
+Acetylcysteine is found in food rich in protein.
+The recommended dose of N acetylcysteine is 1200 mg which can be taken in two divided doses.